Finding the Best Variable Frequency Drive

-- Full Load Amps (FLA)
+- Full load amps (FLA)

-- Service Factor
+- Service factor

 Full Load Amps (FLA)

-Type of Load (Constant Torque or Variable Torque)
+Application (Constant or Variable Torque)

 Speed Reference Alternatives

-- Digital Programming / Display Unit – Allows the operator to program and troubleshoot the drive by inputting values through a keypad with an LED or LCD display unit.
-Drive operation can also be monitored through this display.
+- Digital programming/display unit – Allows the operator to program and troubleshoot the drive by inputting values through a keypad with an LED or LCD display unit.
+Drive operation also can be monitored through this display.

 Special Enclosure Needs